jnidzwetzki/jnidzwetzki.github.io/_posts/2025-07-05-postgresql-flamegraph.md

 This command unifies all the manual commands we have used so far.
 It collects the call stacks of the PostgreSQL backend process with PID `2112031` for 60 seconds, and then generates a flame graph afterward.

-Unfortunately, this method does not work out-of-the-box with PostgreSQL.
+Unfortunately, this method does not work out-of-the-box on Debian based distributions.

 ```bash
 Flame Graph template /usr/share/d3-flame-graph/d3-flamegraph-base.html does not exist.
 Please install the js-d3-flame-graph (RPM) or libjs-d3-flame-graph (deb) package, specify an existing flame graph template (--template PATH) or another output format (--format FORMAT).